Which Paints are Truly Safe?

 This post contains affiliate links.
 Upon purchase, I earn a small commission at no extra cost to you.

-There are two main categories of safe healthy paint:
+There are three main categories of safe healthy paint:

 2. Mineral Paint

 This category includes paints that have a more natural base.
-This category is very diverse.
-Mineral paints include silicate paints, clay-based paints, lime paint or limewash, chalk paint, and milk paint.
+Though technically “mineral paint” means paint made with a silicate binder that does not polymerize, in reality, this term is used much more broadly.
+The term mineral paint can include silicate paints, clay-based paints, lime paint or limewash, chalk paint, and milk paint.

 What is “latex paint”?
-This is a general term that means acrylic paint.
 Paint used to contain styrene-butadiene rubber (synthetic latex).
-Standard use acrylic paints do not contain this ingredient today.
-Though only some paints are made with a 100% acrylic binder and some contain polyvinyl acetate (PVA).
+Standard latex paints do not contain this ingredient anymore.
+Today latex paints are made with either a 100% acrylic binder or with polyvinyl acetate (PVA) as the binder.
+Some are a mix of both.

 1. ECOS Paints